micah-cecilia/micah-cecilia.github.io/wedding.md

 </p>

 Our wedding ceremony will take place at 4pm at the Como Dockside pavilion in St. Paul's Como Park, with a reception following at the same location.
+The wedding entrance will be on the north side of the pavilion.

 <p align="center">
 <iframe src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d2822.11131912174!2d-93.1441629!3d44.9820497!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x52b32b1dac9bab27%3A0xb4264e0af6d64510!2sComo+Dockside!5e0!3m2!1sen!2sus!4v1486357064178" width="400" height="250" frameborder="0" style="border:0" allowfullscreen></iframe>